SvenRosvall/VLCB-Arduino/docs/Design.md

 create an infinite loop in case that processing generates new events.
 Instead, some queuing needs to be implemented.

-One suggestion is to add a queue within the VLCB control object.
+One suggestion is to add a queue within the VLCB Controller object.
 When producing a new message it is passed to the transport object and put on the VLCB queue.
 When VLCB checks for next message, it first checks this queue and if it is empty it checks the transport object.